Tyounr/AngularTemplate/README.md

 ### Dependencies that are in this project

+* [@angular/flex-layout](https://github.com/angular/flex-layout) to easily work with flexbox in Angular.
 * [@angular/material](https://material.angular.io/guide/getting-started) for easier UI creation
 * [@angular/pwa](https://angular.io/guide/service-worker-getting-started) to convert your web application to a [PWA](https://en.wikipedia.org/wiki/Progressive_web_application).
 * [@fortawesome/angular-fontawesome](https://www.npmjs.com/package/@fortawesome/angular-fontawesome) to add more icons from [fontawesome.com](https://fontawesome.com/6?next=%2F) to the standard [Angular Material icons](https://material.io/resources/icons/?style=baseline).
 By default all the free-to-use icons are added.